I’m going to let you into a secret. Most people don’t want to be rich.

 This is not about willpower or grit.
 This is not another admonishment of “no pain, no gain”.
 This is the most simple and basic component of life: our struggles determine our successes.

-I’ve written a lot about how buying more shit is not the route to happiness.
-But, after you are financially independent, even better outcome metrics (like net worth for example) aren’t really the point.
-Does Warren Buffett get a big adrenaline rush when a general market rise pushes his net worth from $53bn to 54bn?
+After a certain point, outcomes such as increasing your net worth may not be the point.
+To illustrate what I mean, ask yourself: Does Warren Buffett get a big boost to his happiness when a general market rise pushes his net worth from $53bn to 54bn?
 I doubt it.

 I do know however that Warren Buffett continues to enjoy the process of wealth building.
+I’m pretty sure he enjoys the process of finding, structuring and completing deals.
 Not only does Buffett get up and go to work, he’s written about how he feels like he’s “tapdancing to work every day”.

 Enjoy the ride!